stomperlp/pathfinder/README.md

 The program does not save data permanently—all changes are lost upon closing although this might change in futur versions.

+(Nearly) all comments were created by AI and do not claim to be correct.

 ## Chemie und STALINdustrie

 ⣿⡇⠄⢸⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠙⣦⠐⠠⡥⣿⣿   ⣿⣿⣿⣿⣿⠟⠋⠄⠄⠄⠄⠄⠄⠄⢁⠈⢻⢿⣿⣿⣿⣿⣿⣿⣿